zhanglab-aim/zhanglab-aim.github.io/_members/fzzhang.md

         Los Angeles, CA 90048
 ---

-I am an incoming Assistant Professor in the Division of Artificial Intelligence in Medicine at the Cedars-Sinai Medical Center (starting in the Fall of 2022).
+I am a faculty member in the Division of Artificial Intelligence in Medicine at the Cedars-Sinai Medical Center.

 I enjoy exploring the uncharted areas with talented next generations of scientists.
 Technically, I am a methodology person - I like to build things, and computer programming has been my